 Many people involved in the management of cyber security processes do so as part of another role: a cyber-enabled role.
 Often, this falls to someone working in an IT department as a network engineer or a system administrator.
 If you're looking for a job in cyber security, you may want to consider cyber-enabled roles as well as core cyber security roles.

 Professional status for cyber security practitioners

-The Council aspires to offer professional registration at three levels: Associate (ACySyP), Principal (PCySyP) and Chartered (CCySyP).
+The Council aspires to offer professional registration at three levels: Associate (ACSP), Principal (PCSP) and Chartered (ChCSP).
 Learn more about this.

 However you develop your cyber security career, you may want or need to extend your skills with additional qualifications or certifications.
-For further information, explore the Qualifications pages.
+For further information, explore the Cyber Career Framework.

 While it’s true that malicious hackers present an increasing problem for UK businesses, this isn’t the only concern for an organisation’s cyber team.
 Sometimes, the threats come from somewhere a little closer to home.

 A resource hub for young people aged 13-19, their parents/carers and teachers.